Jatin-11022002/MSMovieApp/README.md

 # MSMovieApp
-MSMovieApp runs on localhost
+MSMovieApp runs on localhost <br/>
-so BY default  website is configured for http://localhost:3000
+so BY default  website is configured for http://localhost:3000 <br/>
-#To start the server and resolve nodejs dependency
+# To start the server and resolve nodejs dependency
 - Execute this command
  	- yarn install
  	- npm start
 -  Port , host url changes if not on localhost, if using localhost plese verify these changes if port or host needs to changed then needfull changes are:-

 | FileName            | changes in file     |
 | ------------------- | ------------------- |
 | .env        	      | APP_BASE_URL , PORT |